AcalaNetwork/waffle-tutorials/hello-world/README.md

 Additionally we will need `evmChai`, `Signer` and `TestProvider` from `@acala-network/bodhi` and `WsProvider` from `@polkadot/api`.
-Don't worry about importing `@polkadot/api` package, as it is a dependend package of `@acala-network/api` and is already added to the project:
+Don't worry about importing `@polkadot/api` package, as it is a dependent package of `@acala-network/api` and is already added to the project:

 ```
 import { evmChai, Signer, TestProvider } from '@acala-network/bodhi';